Carpenter ant: Symbionts

 All ants in this genus, and some related genera, possess an obligate bacterial endosymbiont called Blochmannia.
 This bacterium has a small genome, and retains genes to biosynthesize essential amino acids and other nutrients.
 This suggests the bacterium plays a role in ant nutrition.
 Many Camponotus species are also infected with Wolbachia, another endosymbiont that is widespread across insect groups.
 Wolbachia is associated with the nurse cells in the queen's ovaries in the species Camponotus textor, which results in the worker larva being infected.

 Behavior and ecology

 Nesting

 Carpenter ants work to build the nests that house eggs in environments with usually high humidity due to their sensitivity to environmental humidity.
 These nests are called primary nests.
 Satellite nests are constructed once the primary nest is established and has begun to mature.
-Residents of satellite nests include older larvae, pupae, and some winged individuals.
+Residents of satellite nests include older larvae, pupae, and some winged individuals, such as male ants (drones), or future queen ants.
 Only eggs, the newly hatched larvae, workers, and the queen reside in the primary nests.
 As satellite nests do not have environmentally sensitive eggs, the ants can construct them in rather diverse locations that can actually be relatively dry.
 Some species, like Camponotus vagus, build the nest in a dry place, usually in wood.